 David Popovici is a competitive swimmer who represents Romania internationally.
-He is the World Junior Record holder in the 100m freestyle (47.56), making him the fastest 18-Under swimmer in history at just the age of 16.
+He is the World Record holder in the 100m freestyle (46.86) and World Jr Record Holder in 200 free (1:42.97) as well as the 2022 World Champion in the 100/200 free.
+He was the fastest 18-Under swimmer in history at just the age of 16.

 2019 European Youth Summer Olympic Festival (Baku, Azerbaijan)